vanandrew/Presentations/MEDIC/medic_presentation.md

 between the first and last echoes of the readout train.
 Since $\tau_{dwell}$ is very small, distortion in readout is negligible, but
 $\tau_{readout}$ is large enough to see significant distortion in phase encoding direction.

+<p style="font-size: 10px;">[1] Jezzard P, Barnett AS, Pierpaoli C. Characterization of and correction for eddy current artifacts in echo planar diffusion imaging.
+Magnetic Resonance in Medicine.
+1998;39(5):801–812.</p>

 ## An example